Surgical Education Research Group

 Surgical Education Research Group Members

-Director Yo Kurashima, MD PhD
+Founder Late Yo Kurashima, MD PhD

-Supervisor Saseem Poudel, MD PhD
+Director Saseem Poudel, MD PhD

 Visiting Researchers of Hokkaido University Tomoko Mizota, MD PhD

-Kotoe Kiriyama, MD
+Kotoe Kiriyama, MD, PhD

-Keita Ishido, MD
+Keita Ishido, MD, PhD

-Hiroyasu Tojima, MD
+PhD Graduate Students Hiroyasu Tojima, MD

 Zen Naito, MD